 In 1839, Horace Mann founded Westfield State University as the first public higher education institution without barrier to race, gender or economic class.
 During the post-Civil war period, Westfield became known for educating freed African-Americans.

-Today we continue to honor our history by recruiting student, faculty and staff whose range of lifestyles, cultures, talents and global perspectives enrich Westfield’s academic and community life.
+Today we continue to honor our history by recruiting students, faculty and staff whose range of lifestyles, cultures, talents and global perspectives enrich Westfield’s academic and community life.

 The Office of Non-Discrimination Compliance is under the purview of the President’s Office.